Operation of a dual-phase xenon detector with wavelength sensitivity from ultraviolet to infrared: Discussion and outlook

 In the IR time response following both \soneuv and \stwouv signals, we observed a time constant of approximately 30\,$\upmu$s, which accounts for roughly half of the respective total signals.
 This similarity may point to a common origin of the slow component.
+Notably, a comparable slow component has been observed in the primary IR scintillation of both liquid and gaseous argon (\cite{Buzulutskov:2011_nir_ar,Bondar:2012_nir_ar_part1}) with unresolved origin, though it may be attributed to a slow scintillation process.
+Nevertheless, alternative explanations should also be considered.
 Delayed electron tails have been observed in several liquid xenon TPCs (see for example~\cite{XENON100:2013wdu}).
 A fraction of liberated electrons are not immediately extracted into the gas phase.
 Instead, they are reflected off the liquid surface and eventually extracted at later times.
-In addition, -- in particular when the xenon purity is not particularly high -- UV scintillation light may photoionize residual impurities in the liquid, generating delayed electrons.
+In addition -- in particular when the xenon purity is not particularly high -- UV scintillation light may photoionize residual impurities in the liquid, generating delayed electrons.
 However, any signal from delayed electrons would also be visible in the UV channel, and thus can only account for the tail observed in the \stwouv signal.
 Another possible contribution may arise from material fluorescence.
 The TPC wall is made of PTFE, which has been suggested as a source of fluorescent light~(\cite{Shaw:07})), although it is debated~(\cite{Araujo_2019}) or attributed instead to fluorescence of residues in the PTFE~(\cite{Pollmann_2025}).
 Fluorescence from quartz -- the material used for the UV PMT window -- has also been reported to produce a long signal tail in the UV-sensitive detectors~(\cite{Sorensen:2025_quartz}), but could also contribute to the slow component observed in the IR channel.
 We also cannot rule out a contribution from a PMT-related effect, possibly induced by the suboptimal bias voltage applied to the photocathode, which may lead to delayed photoelectron extraction from the InP/InGaAs photocathode.